-- 1. Looked after children2 and children who were previously looked after3 but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
-Priority will next be given to children based on their exceptional medical or social needs4 or those of their parents.5 - 3.
-Priority will next be given to children who are Baptised Catholic.7 - 4.
-Priority will next be given to children who are siblings8 of pupils on roll at this school. - 5.
-Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion. - 6.
+- 1. Looked after children2 and children who were previously looked after3 but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order and children who appear to the admission authority to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
+Priority will next be given to children based on their exceptional medical or social needs5 or those of their parents.6 - 3.
+Priority will next be given to children who are Baptised Catholic.7 - Priority will next be given to children who are siblings8 of pupils on roll at this school.
+4. - Priority will next be given to children of other Christian denominations9 whose membership is 5. evidenced by a minister of religion. - 6.
 Priority will next be given to children of other faiths10 whose membership is evidenced by a religious leader. - 7.
 Priority will next be given to children of members of staff11 who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 8.
 Priority will next be given to other children.